PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 For these reasons, we:

 - Don't use any analytics except our own.
 No Google Analytics, Facebook Pixel etc. Customer trust is more important than making our marketing team's lives easier.
 - Don't make claims about our product that are not 100% genuine and verifiable.
 And we don't make promises for future functionality either.
+People can see our entire codebase, after all!
 - Don't do cold email marketing to acquire new customers.
 When was the last time you read the 8th email a company sent you and thought 'ok yes, I now want to use this product.'?
 - Don't badmouth or make false claims about our competitors.
 We will compare ourselves to them to help customers make a decision, and occasionally they are a better solution for what a customer needs.
 That's ok.
 - Don't bombard customers with 'deals', pop-ups and other dark patterns.
 If you don't like them, why do you think our customers will feel differently?